box/box-swift-sdk-gen/docs/ShieldInformationBarriers.md

 ### Returns

-This function returns a value of type ``.
+This function returns a value of type `ShieldInformationBarriers`.

 Returns a paginated list of
 shield information barrier objects,